russelsantos19/100-days-of-code/log.md

 **Thoughts**:      Today I learn the importance of a unique key in v-for vuejs so I made a function that creates a unuqiue ID for each appointment.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 95: October 12, 2020 Monday

+**Today's Progress**:  I'd be able to 'display' the date for each appointment in my appointments project.
+You can now view your appointments on different days and toggle between days.
+I also insert an input tag in each cell to be able to use the v-model.

+**Thoughts**:      I enjoyed coding today.
+So happy to solve problems!
+Five days to go to finish the challenge!
+I want to show something before this challenge ends.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)